evsamsonov/trading-indicators/README.md

 # Trading indicators

-Here will be set of trading indicators
+The set of trading indicators

 ## Installation